The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 * Cloud9 is "a cloud-based integrated development environment (IDE) that you use to write, run, and debug code".
   * An integrated development environment is an application that provides all the tools you need for software development in one location.
 They include a terminal, a text editor, and a graphical directory tree.
 * Instead of running your code on your physical computer, Cloud9 creates a **_virtual machine_** for your code to run on.
-* Virtual machines are AWS most popular product.
-They offer them through a service called **_EC2 or Elastic Cloud Compute_**.
-* Cloud9 and EC2 are just two of **over 100 services** that AWS offers to allow you to build software, secure it, and deploy it to the world.
+* Cloud9 is just one of **over 100 services** that AWS offers to allow you to build software, secure it, and deploy it to the world.
-* Their ecosystem is so large that they offer a suite of certifications that you can obtain to signal your experience to potential employers.

 ## Setting Up our Cloud9 Development Environment